 Note: This is not financial advice.
 This is for educational purposes only.
 Please note that cryptocurrency is a highly volatile asset class; only invest what you can afford to lose.

 “How to buy Bitcoin” is still a popular Google search query despite the current volatile cryptocurrency climate.
 Why?
 Well, as the old saying goes, “buy low, sell high.”
-As Bitcoin’s price gets slashed to half of its all-time high of $64,000, investors are scooping up the most popular cryptocurrency at a discount.
+As Bitcoin’s price gets slashed to a fraction of its all-time high of $64,000, investors are scooping up the most popular cryptocurrency at a discount.

 Perhaps you, too, want to take a risky plunge into the Bitcoin bonanza, but you don’t know how to get started.
 Fortunately, it’s a lot easier than you may think.
 Not only is Bitcoin a well-established cryptocurrency, but it’s the most widely used digital asset in the world, so you don’t have to jump through hoops to buy it (unlike SafeMoon).

-Before you buy Bitcoin, though, you should know what you’re getting yourself into.
+Before you buy Bitcoin, you should know what you’re getting yourself into.
 We’ll dive into what, exactly, is Bitcoin — as well as its pros and cons — so that you’re well informed of the risks involved with purchasing Bitcoin.

 What is Bitcoin?